derekbrokeit/tssh/README.md

 ### file-system mounting

 For those times you need to interact directly with your remote computer's file system, I've got you covered.
 To use this, you must install `sshfs`, which is available on most package distributions.
-Also, please setup the environent variable `SSHFS_DIR` (in the same wasy as `LOGS_DIR`), which will be a place to mount your remote file systems.
+By default, sshfs connects are mounted in `~/sshfs/${server-name}`, but the directory can be customized with the environent variable `SSHFS_DIR`, which will be a place to mount your remote file systems.

     # ok, now let's get going
     $ tssfs remote